ClaireRoberts1403/MilestoneProject3LetsBake/README.md

 This website is design for individuals looking for baking recipes and inspiration.
 Users will be able to search using keywords for recipes(feature not enabled yet).
 Use a dropdown menu to browse categories of recipes, as well as upload (images uploading but not being rendered back onto website), edit and delete their own recipes(features not enabled yet).
-This site will inspire users to get their mixing bowls.
+This site will inspire users to grab their mixing bowls and get baking.
 ![Image of indeximage](static/images/indeximage.png)
 ![Image of addimage](static/images/addpage.png)